Author: Siobhain

 Once I had my myki card, though, I got very brave.
 I hate trams I truly do, but I got on one by myself and rode all the way to St Kilda.
 That’s the seaside bit.
 It wasn’t the most exciting seaside I’ve ever seen, if I’m honest, but the sea was definitely there, and I had a little walk, a beer, and a vegan ice cream that was very, very good.
 On the way out, I spotted a vegan café I’d missed earlier and made a mental note to go back, which I did.
 The whole trip was ridiculously easy.
 You just hop on the tram near the Melbourne Museum, and it takes you all the way to St Kilda.
 Then you hop back on again and go home.
 Simple.
 I loved my myki card once I had it.

-It felt like a pretty big win for my first time in Melbourne, navigating trams, seaside suburbs and surprise vegan ice cream all on my own.
+It felt like a pretty big win for my first time in Melbourne, navigating trams, seaside suburbs and surprise vegan ice cream.

 I Walked, I Ate, I Accidentally Became a Seal